 top technical talents attracted.

 Although these KPIs are not completely centred around money and focus instead on problems that lack solutions, solving these kinds of problems also translates directly into financial success – so you don’t always need to put the latter first.

 Check out what else to look out for when choosing a digital transformation services:

 Formulate hypotheses and test them

-This can pertain not only to the digital transformation as a whole but also to individual parts of it, even the smallest ones, like specific features or changes in your website layout.
-Remember that while thinking big is great, that doesn’t rule out starting small and growing over time.
+This can pertain not only to the impact of digital transformation, as a whole but also to individual parts of it, even the smallest ones, like specific digital tools, features or changes in your website layout.
+Remember that while thinking big is great that doesn’t rule out starting small and growing over time.

 Actually, it’s just the opposite.
 Taking things one step at a time pays off – it allows you to make necessary adjustments to small parts of your project, adjust the course, and avoid costly large-scale changes.